shino51/mousehoverTranslator/README.md

 ## manifest.json
 The manifest is required for Chrome to describe the extension.
-Although the latest manifest version is 3, manifest version 2 is used in this project because of it's easier why to describe permissions and hook up the logic.
+Although the latest manifest version is 3, manifest version 2 is used in this project because of the easier way to describe permissions and hook up the logic.

 # Setup steps
 1. Create a [Microsoft](https://www.microsoft.com/) account and
 subscribe for the [Microsoft Translator](microsoft.com/en-us/translator/)
-    - Microsoft is offering a free version, if you don't exceed the amount of translations
+    - Microsoft is offering a free version, if you don't exceed a certain amount of translations

 2. Go to Translator **Keys and Endpoint** page.
 Copy **KEY 1** and **Region**
 ![Ms Azure portal sample1](assets/setting.png)